jcachayG93/research-asp_integration_tests/README.md

 ## Follow the tutorial

 It is easier to learn by doing.
-So, follow the suggested steps below.
+To do so, you can follow the steps below.

 ### Delete the test project
 Delete the **ExampleApi.e2e.test.csproj** project and all its files

-### Follow along the tutorial in the WIKI
+### Follow along with the tutorial in the WIKI
 [Wiki](https://github.com/jcachayG93/research-asp_integration_tests/wiki)

 # About the Example Api Application